Vizzle/VZFlexLayout/README.md

 ![](https://xta0.me/assets/images/2016/03/flex002.png)

-Here is an example of how to define a UI component using FlexLayout syntax
+Here is an example of how to define a declaretive UI component using FlexLayout syntax

 ```objc
 - (FlexLayout )titleLayout:(NSString* )name Time:(NSString* )time Score:(float)score{